Alec Baldwin: Health and dieting

-2021 Rust shooting incident
+2021 Rust shooting

 On October 21, 2021, Baldwin was filming on the set of the then-upcoming film Rust, of which he was also a producer, at the Bonanza Creek Ranch in Santa Fe, New Mexico, when he discharged a gun being used as a prop, killing cinematographer Halyna Hutchins and injuring director Joel Souza.
 The Hutchins family filed a wrongful death suit against Baldwin for his part in the fatal shooting.
 On October 5, 2022, Baldwin reached an undisclosed settlement with Hutchins' family in their wrongful death lawsuit.
-In March 2024, court documents were filed indicating the producers of “Rust” (including Baldwin) were nine months late in paying agreed settlement fees to the widower and son of Halyna Hutchins.
+In March 2024, court documents were filed indicating the producers of Rust (including Baldwin) were nine months late in paying agreed settlement fees to the widower and son of Halyna Hutchins.
 As of November 2024, one of the two payments had been made.

 Baldwin was charged with two counts of involuntary manslaughter on January 31, 2023.
 The elevated second charge was eventually dropped after his lawyers argued that he was being incorrectly charged with a version of the law that was not passed until months after the shooting.
 On February 23, he pleaded not guilty to involuntary manslaughter.
 In April, lawyers for Baldwin announced that the criminal charges against him had been dropped by prosecutors.
 On October 17, 2023, New Mexico special prosecutors announced that their findings indicated that Baldwin may be guilty of involuntary manslaughter.

 In January 2024, a grand jury indicted Baldwin on an involuntary manslaughter charge.
-The indictment provides prosecutors with two options for pursuing this charge: one based on negligent use of a firearm, and the other for felony misconduct "with the total disregard or indifference for the safety of others."
+The indictment provided prosecutors with two options for pursuing this charge: one based on negligent use of a firearm, and the other for felony misconduct "with the total disregard or indifference for the safety of others."
 On May 24, Santa Fe-based Judge Mary Marlowe Sommer denied a motion which was filed by Baldwin to dismiss his trial, thus clearing the way for the trial to begin.
 Baldwin's trial began in Santa Fe on July 9.
 On July 12, Sommer dismissed the case against Baldwin with prejudice because the prosecution had withheld evidence from the defense.
-Sommer found that "Santa Fe County Sheriff's officer made the decision — and apparently also with the prosecutor ... that the evidence was of no evidentiary value and failed to connect the evidence to the case", such that the "willful withholding of this information was intentional and deliberate", displaying "signs of scorching prejudice".
+Sommer found that "Santa Fe County Sheriff's officer made the decision – and apparently also with the prosecutor ... that the evidence was of no evidentiary value and failed to connect the evidence to the case", such that the "willful withholding of this information was intentional and deliberate", and if not done in bad faith, came so close to bad faith as to display "signs of scorching prejudice".
 On October 25, Judge Sommer upheld her dismissal.

 In January 2025, Baldwin filed a civil rights suit against officials in Santa Fe, New Mexico, alleging that he was wrongfully prosecuted for manslaughter in the death of Halyna Hutchins.
 The Court dismissed the lawsuit in July 2025 because Baldwin and his lawyers had not taken steps to move the case forward.